What exactly is equine inflammation?

 Horse owners should know about the drug itself and how it works and be aware of potential side effects.

-With that said, having anti-inflammatories available at short notice can be vital for an injured horse.
-It’s now possible to order bute online without the need for a prescription.
+With that said, having anti-inflammatories available on hand can be vital for an injured horse.